-Participants will review the main components of the TPEP 4-tiered evaluation process and learn about updates which enhance professional growth and improve student learning.
-Areas of emphasis will include the state criteria, comprehensive and focused evaluation comparisons, and scoring methodologies.
-This session will demystify the collecting and providing evidence, introduce tips to harvest evidence to best represent your instruction, and offer suggestions for authentic evidence aligned to your framework.
-2 clock hours available.
+Explore the major components of the TPEP evaluation process and learn about updates which enhance professional growth and improve student learning.
+Areas of emphasis include state criteria, comprehensive and focused evaluations, and scoring methodologies.
+Demystify collecting and providing evidence.
+Get tips to harvest evidence to best represent your instruction, and authentically align evidence to your framework.
+2 clock hours.

 For more information or to schedule a training

 Please contact Maren Johnson for questions or inquiries on TPEP policy and practice, or if you would like to schedule a training.

 WEA offers both in-person and online training.
 Sessions are available for members only, or for members and administrators learning together.
 Available trainings:

 Writing Student Growth Goals: This course focuses on writing and implementing effective student growth goals, using the new student growth goal rubrics.
 It is available in two formats: